vinnydiehl/tiledriver/README.md

 If you need help testing out a feature feel free to open an issue or PR and we can brainstorm a strategy.

+### Linting

+[RuboCop](https://rubocop.org/) is available.
+The configuration is incomplete;
+if the bot suggests something stupid, maybe fix it, or just ignore it, but if a guard is already in there don't remove it without good reason.

 ## License